 Types of Family Offices for Wealth Management

-When deciding how to approach your private wealth management, you need to think about your level of control and budget.
-You should look to work with professionals who work in your best interests.
-Still, you also want to take the frustration out of managing your own assets.
+When evaluating your private wealth management, you need to think about your level of control and budget.

 There are two primary structures in family offices for wealth management.
-The right choice depends on net worth, complexity, and desired control.
+The right choice depends on:

 1. Single-family office (SFO)